Estimated Read Time: 5 Minutes

 Now, of course, just about everyone knows that a tablet is, among other things, an electronic device.
 But even since 2010, it has evolved.
 There are now IOS, Windows and Android tablets.
 They come in varying weights, sizes and colors with different processors, speeds, storage capacities, screen resolutions, and capabilities.
 If you search or shop for a tablet now, you have to use specific terms in order to find exactly what you’re looking for.

 Language evolves.
 Market wants and needs evolve.
-Something that may have no bearing on your business today, could become a huge business driver in the future.
+Something that may have no bearing on your business today, could become a huge business driver tomorrow.

 SEO is a process because we can’t always anticipate what’s coming next.
 The language on your website has to keep up with market demands and reflect the language being used by your peers, prospects, and customers.
 If you stand still, you’ll be left behind.